-- 3.1 It is proposed to create a roof terrace on the existing flat roof at 4th floor level.
-The flat roof is located on the rear façade of the building.
-The location of the proposed roof terrace is shown outlined in red below. - The terrace would serve as an ancillary outside space for the existing office occupiers, as shown on drawing no. TWI-1075-04.
+- 3.1 It is proposed to create a roof terrace at 2nd floor level, on a flat roof above the first floor extension which was completed in 2004. - 3.2 The terrace will serve as an ancillary outside space for the existing office occupier.